 MEGA won in the sharing category, too, thanks to its upload link and zero-knowledge capabilities.
 Tresorit managed to reduce MEGA’s lead with a win in the additional features category because of its drive functionality, but, in the end, MEGA had more wins and is our overall winner.

 What do you think about this comparison?
 Do you think Tresorit’s security justifies its price tag?
 Do you agree that MEGA is the better choice?
-Let us know in the comments below.
+Let us know in the comments below, and read how Dropbox and MEGA compare, too.
 Thank you for reading.